-Challenger banks.
-What are they?
+What are challenger banks?
 Who’s who?
-And why have they raised hundreds of millions in venture capital to take on bank incumbents?
+And why have they raised billions in venture capital to take on bank incumbents?
 We break down how these companies are reaching, converting, and engaging millions of customers.

-Challenger banks have gained traction over the past few years by developing streamlined, digital-first retail banking services.
+Challenger banks have gained traction over the past decade by developing streamlined, digital-first retail banking services.

-Europe saw the first cohort of challenger banks break out, with challengers Atom Bank, Tandem, Monzo, Starling Bank, Revolut, and N26 collectively attracting $4.2B in funding and over 30M customers since 2014.
+Europe saw the first cohort of challenger banks break out.
+Since 2014, Europe-based challengers Atom Bank, Tandem, Monzo, Starling Bank, Revolut, and N26 have collectively attracted $6B+ in funding and over 37M customers.

-The UK, in particular, has seen the most challenger bank activity compared to other regions, as a result of progressive regulations enacted to promote competition and break up monopolies.
-However, more recently, challenger banks have started to appear in other regions around the world, from Australia to Asia to the US.
+The UK, in particular, was an early incubator for challenger bank activity compared to other regions, as a result of progressive regulations enacted to promote competition and break up monopolies.
+However, more recently, challenger banks have appeared in other regions around the world, from Australia to Asia to the US.

-In this report, we explain what challenger banks are, dive into the playbooks of notable challenger banks, assess how different regulatory approaches have impacted growth, and highlight trends to watch in 2021 and beyond.
+In this report, we explain what challenger banks are, dive into the playbooks of notable challenger banks, assess how different regulatory approaches have impacted growth, explore paths to profitability, and highlight future trends to watch.

 What is a challenger bank?